General Questions

 Can I perform SEO migration from BigCommerce to WooCommerce?

-Yes, you can migrate SEO URLs from BigCommerce to WooCommerce by picking “Migrate categories and products SEO URLs” additional option.
+Yes, you can migrate SEO URLs from BigCommerce to WooCommerce during your data migration by selecting the “Migrate categories and products SEO URLs” additional option provided by Cart2Cart.

-Here’s a vivid example of how “Migrate categories and products SEO URLs” additional option works like in practice.
+Here’s an example of how the “Migrate categories and products SEO URLs” option works in practice when performing your shopping cart migration.

 http://bigcommerce-store.com/tesla-three-150w-full-kit-best-in-class/

-After migrating to WooCommerce (with the “Migrate SEO URLs” option picked), the “Tesla THREE 150w FULL KIT **BEST IN CLASS**” product URL will look like the following:
+After migrating to WooCommerce with the “Migrate SEO URLs” option selected, the product URL will look like this:

 http://woocommerce-store.com/starter-kits/tesla-three-150w-full-kit-best-in-class

-Unfortunately, due to specifics of WordPress CMS it’s impossible to save the URL’s structure entirely.
-However, you can twist it a little bit.
+Due to the specifics of the WordPress CMS, it’s impossible to preserve the exact same URL structure.
+However, you can customize it to some extent.

-Here, /starter-kits/ is the product’s category name.
-Optionally, you can alter the URLs structure by logging into your WordPress admin panel and going to Settings -> Permalinks.
+In the example above, /starter-kits/ represents the product’s category name.
+You can modify the URL structure by logging into your WordPress admin panel and navigating to Settings -> Permalinks.

 http://woocommerce-store.com/shop/tesla-three-150w-full-kit-best-in-class/